What Professional Growth really looks like (Do these to advance your career)

 Leveraging Your Unique Strengths

-The truth is, your greatest potential for excellence and fulfillment comes from doubling down on what you’re naturally gifted at: your key strengths.
+In reality, your greatest potential for excellence and fulfillment comes from doubling down on what you’re naturally gifted at: your key strengths.
 When you laser in on roles and responsibilities that align with those strengths, you’ll find yourself operating from a zone of power.
 The work becomes easier, you gain momentum faster, and you experience a lot more satisfaction.

 That’s why identifying and getting crystal clear on your unique strengths has to be Priority #1.
 It sets you up to make intentional decisions about steering your career in the right direction rather than just defaulting to whatever shiny job falls in your lap.